 Pick-up your Rider Kit filled with goodies, your Ride Don’t Hide T-Shirt and Rider Number ahead of time!

 When: Friday, June 21, 2019 – 3:00 p.m. – 7:00 p.m.

 Where: CMHA Welcome Centre – #105, 1040 – 7 Avenue SW, Calgary, AB T2P 3G9

 Ensure your bike is safe for the road and make sure you know the rules of the road.
 All riders are required to wear a helmet.
 Review our safety document prior to Ride Don’t Hide.
 Remember: this is a ride, not a race!
 In the case of inclement weather and/or poor visibility, race organizers reserve the right to suspend the event.

-Canadian Mental Health Association – Calgary Region creates awareness, provides education, and support for individuals and families living with mental illness, addiction or loss by suicide.
+Canadian Mental Health Association – Calgary Region creates awareness, provides education and support for individuals and families living with a mental health or substance use concern, or a loss by suicide.
 We provide community-based programs, including supportive and independent living, homeless outreach, aboriginal outreach, suicide bereavement and peer support for families and individuals.
 We work closely with other community organizations to bridge gaps in the mental health care system and facilitate access to important services and resources.

-If you have any questions about the Ride Don’t Hide event, or if your interested in event sponsorship please contact Amy Ball at email@example.com or 403-297-1742.
+If you have any questions about the Ride Don’t Hide event, please contact Amy Ball at firstname.lastname@example.org or 403-297-1742.